 - You can choose to write about topics you’re passionate about, as long as they fit into the above issue areas.
 Please ask if you’re not sure.

 - Your choice of topic should be approved to make sure we’re not duplicating topics.
-Just send us a short e-mail proposal.
+(Please do not send completed pieces.)

 What We Won’t Accept